bacionejs/byte-armada/README.md

 With simple shapes, I can determine the points in my head.
 But for this, I needed a drawing tool and I couldn't find one which met my needs.
 Thus, [Vector Bay](//github.com/bacionejs/vectorbay) was born.

 Since I planned on making symmetrical ships, I realized that I only needed to **draw half a ship, then mirror it**.

-I tried many strategies for skinning the ships, but found that a **simple radial gradient** got the most bang for my buck.

 I don't like how real-time strategy games put health bars and energy bars above their characters.
 It clutters the UI.
 So, as a strategy to indicate a ship's HP, **they become smaller**.